wabit/docker_elastic-stack/README.md

 * MacOS (sorry windows users)
 * Docker for Mac
 * Docker Engine is allotted at least 4GiB of memory (more if you can).
 In Docker Desktop, you configure resource usage on the Advanced tab in Preference.
-* Brew is installed (used incase you dont have gsed isntalled)
+* Brew is installed (used incase you dont have gsed installed)

 ### Install: